wnka/pdp80-blog/content/posts/action-star.md

 1. Ask someone "why me?" and they respond "because we needed the BEST!"
 1. While driving, shift more times than your car has gears.
 You can always go faster.
 1. Blow something up by pushing down on one of those old timey plungers.
-1. Get a cut on my face, then touch the cut, look at the blood on your fingers, then lick the blood off your fingers while you look menacing at my foe.
+1. Get a cut on your face, then touch the cut, look at the blood on your fingers, then lick the blood off your fingers while you look menacing at your foe.
 1. Shoot a shotgun one handed and somehow magically have it not recoil into your face.
 1. Save a civilian and let bad guys get away first.
 It’ll show you’re a good person and worth rooting for.
 1. Kick someone (or get kicked) into a giant pile of cardboard boxes.